gauravupadhyaya/movies-spring-boot-api/README.md

-# movies-spring-boot-api
+# movies-angular-ui
-It's swagger based API for movies
+UI for movies